mintbomb27/genagent-asterisk/README.md

      type=transport
      protocol=udp
      bind=0.0.0.0
-     external_media_address=3.89.115.249  ; Required: Replace with your EC2 instance's public IP from AWS console external_signaling_address=3.89.115.249  ; Required: Replace with your EC2 instance's public IP from AWS console local_net=172.31.0.0/16  ; Optional: Adjust to your VPC CIDR if different
+     external_media_address=3.89.115.249  ; Required if your Asterisk Machine is behind a NAT (Public Cloud, VPS...) external_signaling_address=3.89.115.249  ; Required if your Asterisk Machine is behind a NAT (Public Cloud, VPS...) local_net=172.31.0.0/16  ; Optional: Adjust to your Local Network/VPC CIDR if different

      [300]
      type=endpoint